 Pays you Money

 The USA has some great solar incentives.
 Other than generating bill savings, solar panels can get you profit.
 SRECs and net metering are the two key benefits.
 These help you earn bill credits or extra cash.
-In such cases, you get a compensation for the electricity your solar panels generate.
-As a resident of Ohio, you have access to these two, which will lead to immediate and long-term returns from your investment in solar.
+In such cases, you receive compensation for the electricity… As a resident of Ohio, you have access to these two, which will lead to immediate and long-term returns from your investment in solar.

 Control the Rising Energy Costs